 - For the cover and mattress, clean both thoroughly with a steam cleaner along with a commercial disinfectant or shampoo.
 It is best to lay the mattress flat and work on one entire side first.

 - Moisten the entire mattress before attempting to move it to help contain the dust and dirt until it can be removed with the steam cleaner.
-If the cover is white, it may be possible to apply the bleach solution to that as well.
-Be sure to rinse completely with clean water so the bleach does not damage the fibers.

 - Flip the mattress over and clean the other side.

 - Prop the mattress up or set it back on the frame and allow it to dry completely.

 - Seal the trash bag and dispose of all used paper towels.

 - When you are finished cleaning, disinfect the gloves prior to taking them off.